-Unless you already know what franchise you’re going to buy, you’re probably going to end up searching for one on a franchise opportunity website.
+Unless you already know what franchise you’re going to buy, you’re probably going to end up searching for one on a franchises for sale website.

-If that’s the case, if you haven’t found a franchise to buy yet, please continue reading, because I’m going to teach you how to use a franchise website to help find the best franchise for you.
+If that’s the case, if you haven’t found a franchise to buy yet, please continue reading, because I’m going to teach you how to use franchises for sale websites to help find the best franchise for you.

 I think you’d agree that it’s silly to waste your time on stuff that won’t help you reach your goals.